facebook/react-native/docs/GettingStarted.md

 - Press the menu button (F2 by default, or ⌘-M in Genymotion) and select *Reload JS* to see your change!
 - Run `adb logcat *:S ReactNative:V ReactNativeJS:V` in a terminal to see your app's logs

-_Note: If you are using a device, see the [Running on Device page](http://facebook.github.io/react-native/docs/running-on-device-android.html#content)._
+_Note: If you are using an Android device, see the [Running on Android Device page](http://facebook.github.io/react-native/docs/running-on-device-android.html#content)._

 Congratulations!
 You've successfully run and modified your first React Native app.